marcelklehr/changesets/README.md

 Easily create changesets and apply them on all sites of a distributed system using Operational Transformation.

-Note: While, at the current stage of development, this library only implements a text-based changeset solution, I intend to add functionality for tree-based data and maybe even images.
+Note: While, at the current stage of development, this library only implements a text-based changeset solution, I intend to add functionality for tree-based data and at some point in the future maybe even images.
+If you would like to help, feel free to contact me.

 ## Install
 `npm install changesets`